 While she was emptying the contents of her stomach into a patch of scrub brush on the side of the road, the man grabbed Jerrod’s wrist, which almost made him piss his pants.
-A trickle of blood ran down the man’s chin from the corner of his mouth, and he was wheezing, which meant at least one bullet had passed through a lung.
+A trickle of blood ran down the man’s chin from the corner of his mouth, and he was wheezing.
 He swung his other arm over his body in a looping motion and shoved something into Jerrod’s hand.
 At first, he thought it was a pack of cigarettes.
 It was about the right size and shape.
 But it was black and rigid.

 “They mustn’t get it back.”
-His voice was a ragged whisper.
+The man’s voice was a ragged whisper.
 “They can’t be trusted with a weapon like that.
 No one can.”
 He coughed, and blood erupted from his mouth.
-Jerrod stuffed the object into his jacket pocket and pushed the man onto his side so he wouldn’t drown in his own blood.
+Jerrod stuffed the object into his jacket pocket and rolled the man onto his side so he wouldn’t drown in his own blood.

 He convulsed and choked up some more blood.
-Then he was still, eyes open, staring into the distance but no longer seeing.
+Then he was still, eyes open, staring into the distance, no longer seeing anything.
 Jerrod closed the man’s eyes.
 He had seen men die before, but it wasn’t something he’d ever gotten used to.

 “We should call 911,” said Trish.
-She wiped some vomit off her mouth with her shirtsleeve.
+She wiped vomit off her mouth with her shirtsleeve.

 Jerrod stood.
 “He’s dead.
 Calling 911 won’t do him any good.”

 “Trish.
 He’s dead.
-If the police find us here, we’re in deep shit.”
+If the police find us here, we’re in serious trouble.”

-“W-we can’t just leave him here.”
-Big tears rolled down her face.
+“W-we can’t just leave him.”
+A tear ran down her cheek.

 He ran his fingers through his hair.
 She was right.
-It could be hours before anyone else came along.
-Coyotes might drag his body off into the bush by then, and that didn’t sit right with him.
+It might be hours before anyone else came along, and coyotes might have dragged his body off into the bush by then.
+That didn’t sit right with him.
 But what to do?
 He was still trying to get his brain to work it out when he heard Trish talking on her cell phone.

 “Yes.
 I want to report an injured man on the Old Mission Road, about two miles east of 191.
 He’s been shot.
 I think he’s dead.”
 She listened for a moment and then ended the call and put the phone back in her pants pocket.